 How to Prepare:

-• Education: A degree in data science, statistics, mathematics, or a related field is a must.
-A background in computer science and machine learning is also beneficial.
+- Education: A degree in data science, statistics, or mathematics is almost essential.
+A background in computer science or machine learning is a bonus.

-• Certifications: Earning certifications such as Google Data Analytics Professional Certificate or IBM Data Science can enhance your credentials.
+- Certifications: Earning certifications like Google Data Analytics Professional Certificate or IBM Data Science will help boost your credibility and skills.

 Career Outlook:

-• Data science and analytics roles are expected to grow by 35% over the next decade (U.S. Bureau of Labor Statistics).
+Data science and analytics roles are projected to grow by 35% in the next decade, with significant opportunities across healthcare, finance, and retail sectors.

 3. Cybersecurity Experts